 Don't hoard your engineering players, let them out in the field

-Well-run organizations can fall into the trap of ‘hoarding’ their star performers.
-They keep them ‘on the bench’, not deploying them for big, risky, challenging projects.
+Well-run organizations can fall into the trap of ‘hoarding’ their star engineers.
+They keep them ‘on the bench’, they don’t deploy them for risky, challenging projects.
 That’s an unnecessary inefficiency.
-As in sports, allowing your strongest players to go out to the field gives them practice.
-It also improves general team performance and provides boost of morale to the rest of the team.
-Send your players out to play!
+As in sports, allowing your strongest players to go play in the field gives them practice.
+It also improves general team performance and boosts team morale.
+So send your players out to play!

 Imagine a dusty attic overflowing with heirlooms, gathering cobwebs.
-This parallels the irony of hoarding mentality in software engineering.
-Top performers – an organization’s most important assets – are under-used, their potential locked away like precious antiques.
+The dusty attic is today’s software engineering organizations, and the heirlooms are their engineers.
+Top performers – an organization’s most important assets – are under-used and ‘benched’, their potential is locked away as if they were antiques.

-I saw this firsthand in a Kathmandu engineering shop.
-A highly skilled engineer was kept on the sidelines for “big emergencies,” while his colleagues struggled with their projects.
-This experience left me unsettled… the underutilization of talent, the missed opportunities and hampered efficiency was so easy to fix!
-It was hard to not intervene as an outsider.
+I saw this myself at a Kathmandu engineering consultancy.
+A team lead who I had been quite impressed by, was often kept on the sidelines for “big emergencies”.
+This happened as his colleagues struggled with their project timelines.
+I was confused and frustrated by the experience… the under-utilization of talent, the missed opportunities and hampered efficiency were so easy to fix!
+It was tough to try not intervening as an outsider.

-This hoarding manifests in multiple ways.
-Top performers might be stuck with mundane tasks.
+The organizational hoarding manifests in several ways.
+Top performers are often stuck with mundane tasks.
 They will ask for more challenging work, to no avail.
 They might be excluded from critical decision-making.
-Or they might be kept in the dark about talented resources and collaboration opportunities.
-This breeds a culture of fear and information silos, where knowledge and expertise are tightly controlled.
+Or they might be kept in the dark about talent resources and collaboration opportunities.
+Quite often they’re kept away from political power and leadership opportunities as well.
+This creates a culture of apathy and information silos.
+Because power is hard to come by, knowledge and expertise are tightly controlled.
 It’s like having a library locked away, its knowledge inaccessible to those who need it most.

 As a consequence, top performers feel unused, their skills plateaus, and their motivation wanes.
 Teams suffer from knowledge gaps and missed partnership opportunities.
 Inefficiencies increase, progress slows.
 The organization loses competitive edge, stifling innovation and getting slow development cycles.

-Consider an alternative scenario.
-Top performers are challenged, empowered, and seen as integral parts of the team.
-They actively share their knowledge, encouraging knowledge-sharing and learning across all levels.
-This reveals a trove of benefits: individuals experience growth and recognition.
-Teams gain increased synergy, and the organization thrives on innovation and agility.
+There are alternatives to the limiting world view.
+You can choose to instead create an org where top performers are challenged, empowered, and seen as integral parts of their team.
+They share their knowledge, and encourage knowledge-sharing and learning across all levels.
+This would reveal a multitude of benefits: individuals experience growth and recognition.
+Teams gain increased synergy.
+And the organization thrives on innovation and agility.

 Engineering teams must abandon the hoarding mentality and embrace consistent utilization for their performers.

-Consistent utilization of top performers generates numerous benefits.
+Consistent utilization of top performers generates other obvious benefits too.
 Companies like Alphabet and Netflix make the advantages visible firsthand.
 Apple’s culture of “hackathons” encourages senior engineers to actively share knowledge and contribute to diverse projects.
 Apple uses its top researchers not just for research, but also for code reviews and mentorship.
 In both cases, consistent use has led to faster development cycles, improved product quality, and a more agile workforce.

 Sirish